Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 an argument string for our launched application.
 The particle count doubles up as a random number seed here.

-We then retrieve our previously instantiated Executor.
+We then retrieve our previously instantiated Executor. libEnsemble will use the MPI runner detected (or provided by platform options).
+As `num_procs` (or similar) is not specified, libEnsemble will assign the processors available to this worker.

 After submitting the "forces" app for execution, a :ref:`Task<task_tag>` object is returned that correlates with the launched app.